zaiah/vmsuite/README.md

 catch identifier
-catch --to argument since it will be another profile write lib routine to load all arguments at once
+catch --to argument since it will be another profile write lib routine to load all arguments at once (need the ability to load different profiles)

--a | --ip-address <N>        Define an IP address for the new node.
 -c | --clone <name>          Define a new name for the clone.
 -d | --domain <domain>       Define an actual domain name for the new node.
 -f | --fs-size <N in mb>     Define the size of the node's filesystem.